httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 to decode the octet sequence.
 This decoding might fail, however, because not every sequence of octets is valid UTF-8.

-### The Cookie Header {#cookie}

-The user agent includes stored cookies in the Cookie HTTP request header.

-When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.

-A user agent MAY omit the Cookie header in its entirety.
-For example, the user agent might wish to block sending cookies during "third-party" requests from setting cookies (see {{third-party-cookies}}).

-If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST send the cookie-string as the value of the header field.
-The cookie-string is computed as defined in {{retrieval-model}}, whereby the retrieval-uri is defined as the request-uri and the same-site status is computed for the HTTP request as defined in {{same-site-requests}}.

-### Non-HTTP APIs {#non-http}

-When a cookie-string is retrieved by a "non-HTTP" API with an associated Document, the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-model}}, whereby the retrieval-uri is the associated Document's URL.
-The retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.

 # Implementation Considerations